 It’s his positional play and decision-making that are suspect lately and the reason for the concern with the young man.

 In his own zone, and specifically around the net, Dobson hasn’t been able to assert himself.
-He hasn’t been able to consistently box out defenders or keep them clear of the net.
+He hasn’t been able to consistently box out attackers or keep them clear of the net.
 The 6’4″ nearly 200lbs defender shouldn’t have this issue, but strength still seems to be a concern for him.

 Then there’s his decision-making.
 While he has the ability to make heads-up plays like this pass to Mathew Barzal from deep in the D-zone and connect with the forward in the neutral zone he’s also capable of making some, not some sound plays.